luyiiw/luyiiw.github.io/index.md

 **Project Description**: Train delays can be incredibly frustrating for riders.
 Since the pandemic, mass-transit ridership has been slow to bounce back to pre-pandemic levels.
 I wanted to create a mass transit tracking model that could predict train delays, so that train operators can anticipate potential delays and address issues before severe delays are accrued.
 I designed this project, using NJ Transit as the client.
 This project shows how I used spatial-autocorrelation, time-features, and physical features to predict train delays.

-**Skills**: R, Feature Engineering, Machine Learning, Data Analysis, Communication, Wire framing
+**Skills**: R, Feature Engineering, Machine Learning, Data Analysis, Communication, Wire framing, Collaboration

 **Programs**: RStudio, Figma